WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

-Behind the scenes, the Bidding and Auction servers will include the nonce inside the response blob so it's passed back to the browser which verifies that it matches nonce from the `Ad-Auction-Result-Nonce` header.
+Behind the scenes, the Bidding and Auction servers will include the nonce inside the response blob so it's passed back to the browser which verifies that it matches the nonce from the `Ad-Auction-Result-Nonce` header.

 For information about this flow can be found [here](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/protected_audience_auctions_mixed_mode.md#server-side-auctions).